 - 1. Dresses or skirts shorter than 3" above the knee are not permitted.
 Shorts must be loose fitting, near knee length and in good taste. - 2.
-Hats, bandanas, scarves, and other head coverings are not allowed. - 3.
+Hats, bandanas, scarves, and other head coverings are not allowed, an exception will be made for face coverings this year as outlined in the WMCTC Health and Safety Plan. - 3.
 Clothing with rivets or other features that may damage furniture is not acceptable. - 4.
 Sandals or open-toed shoes are prohibited in work areas. - 5.
 Clothing or hairstyles that can be hazardous during school activities, interfere with vision, or improperly restrict movement are not allowed. - 6.
 Slogans or symbols worn and designed to be provocative or offensive to others are unacceptable.
 If such clothing is worn, the student may be requested to contact his/her parent and ask that a change of clothing be brought to school. - 7.
 Clothing describing or depicting references to alcohol, drugs, sex or violence is unacceptable.
 If such clothing is worn, the student may be requested to contact his/her parent and ask that a change of clothing be brought to school. - 8.
 Outer jackets are not to be worn except in an emergency.
 Students must place coats, jackets, and hats in lockers upon arrival to school. - 9.
 Pocket chains and chains of excessive length and/or gauge will not be permitted. - 10.
 Bare midriff clothing or clothing that is too revealing is not allowed.
 Ragged or torn clothing is unacceptable.
 Undergarments may not be worn as outer garments. - 11.
 Pants, jeans, and khakis must be worn at the waist.
 Pants worn lower than the waist and sliding down pose a serious safety risk.
 Undergarments MUST NOT be visible. - 12.
 Sleeveless shirts (muscle-type), pajama pants, and bedroom slippers are not acceptable.